 - Employee’s take-home pay is unaffected by the reward and they can focus on the experience itself.

 - Employees are more likely to choose something they wouldn’t normally have paid for themselves, which is more likely to create stronger memories and a positive Afterglow from their experience.
-These positive feelings are attributed to you as an employer, which strengthens the effectiveness of your reward program.
+These positive feelings are attributed to you as an employer, which strengthens the effectiveness of your employee recognition platform.